Epistle of James

 Gen. 12.1: Now Adonai said to Avram, “Get yourself out of your country, away from your kinsmen and away from your father’s house, and go to the land I will show you.”
 Accepted commentary: Even Abraham had to “go to the land I will show you.”

-Gen. 12.1 continues with a promise: (2) “I will bless you, and make your name great; and you are to be a blessing.”
-The correct action is followed by the blessing.
-This is a most important principle concerning walking in the Way, for harvest and blessing have much in common.
-Both follow the right actions or move with the right attitudes and motives—you sow for harvest so that you may garner the harvest.
-Blessing is received so that you may become the blessing, whether your previous actions leading to the blessing are to you known or unknown.*
+Gen. 12.1 continues with a promise: (2) “I will bless you, and make your name great; and you are to be a blessing.
+The blessing follows the correct action.
+This principle is most important concerning walking in the Way, for garnering a harvest and receiving a blessing have much in common, as both must follow the right actions.
+Both must move with the right attitudes and motives—you sow for harvest so that you may garner the harvest!
+And further, the blessing is received so that you may become the blessing.*

-Right actions are necessary to daily living, but the principle of the blessing to follow is seldom mentioned.
-The first principle, right actions, we all understand as doctrinal, or perhaps viewed by many as acting within societal or family standards; the second, concerning the blessing, is revelatory, for we cannot be sure where the blessing really comes from or when it may arrive.
+The right actions are necessary for daily living, but the principle of the blessing to follow is seldom mentioned.
+The first principle, right actions, we all understand as doctrinal or perhaps viewed by many as acting within societal or family standards; the second, concerning the blessing, is revelatory, for much like the spirit, we cannot always be sure where the blessing really comes from or when it may arrive (Jn.
+3.8, see Lazarus).

-Most people, if they are honest, know what the standards are, but the blessing seems no more than a whisp of the wind, not seen coming and not seen going.
-That you, yourself, may embody blessing is an unusual thought for most, yet it is a biblical standard, and which Jesus exemplified as well.
+If they are honest, most people know what the standards are, but the blessing seems no more than a whisp of the wind, not seen coming and not seen going.
+That you, yourself, may embody blessing is an unusual thought for most, yet it is a biblical standard that Jesus exemplified to all.
 Becoming a blessing to others refers to “you are to be a blessing.”
 Thus, it is good to sow that you become a blessing to others.
 It tempers the soul greatly and softens speech.
 Humility will sit upon thee, for where you go, blessing follows.
-Within Jesus, you often see the shadow of this blessing, not only in his acts but in his person.
+You often see the shadow of this blessing in Jesus, not only in his acts but in his person.
 We see compassion and then mercy; we see his actions with a blessing to follow.
 That you, in your person, should become the blessing demonstrates qualities that measure the Way.

-For those who admire the symbolic, perhaps Gen. 12.1 might read like this: “Get yourself out of your country [yourself], away from your kinsmen [closest values relative to self], and away from your father’s house [spiritual childhood, where you started to grow up], and go to the land I will show you.”
+For those who admire the symbolic, perhaps Gen. 12.1 might read like this: “Get yourself out of your country [get yourself out of yourself], away from your kinsmen [away from your own ideas relative to Self], and away from your father’s house [your spiritual childhood, where you started to grow up], and go to the land I will show you.”

-How long do we spend fulfilling the mission of Abraham?
+How much time do we spend fulfilling Abraham’s mission?
 Our similar life mission is to arrive at the blessing, just as Abraham did.

 Cain struggles; Abraham fulfills